 Project: NBS03, NBS08, NBS09, NBS05, NBS02, NBS10

-NOTE: For newborn screening and identity confirmation, confirmatory testing should be performed on a new specimen, rather than on any existing screening specimen.
+NOTE: For newborn screening and identity confirmation, confirmatory testing must be performed on a new specimen, rather than on any existing screening specimen.

 dried blood spot